SThieshen/kickstarter-analysis/README.md

 # **Kickstarting with Excel**
-Performing analysis on Kickstarter data to uncover trends

 ## Overview of Project

+          With this project, analysis was performed on Kickstarter data to uncover trends to help determine characteristics of successful crowdfunding campaigns.
+Overall analysis included determining trends that indicated increased success with a campaign, including campaign type, goal of campaign, launch and end dates, number of backers, amounts pledged, and location of campaign launched.
+This information allowed us to determine which factors increased likelihood of a successful crowdfunding campaign.

+## Purpose

-          The goal of the project was to help an up-and-coming playwright, Louise.
+          The purpose of this project was to help an up-and-coming playwright, Louise.
 She wanted to start a crowdfunding campaign to help fund her play, *Fever*.
 Louise originally planned a budget of over $10,000, but was hesitant to start the campaign without more information.
 She wanted input from an Excel power user, for help, in hopes of being successful at crowdfunding her play.
-Within this analysis, we look at various aspects of crowdfunding, including types of events, fundraising goals, campaign launch dates, and locations of the campaigns, just to name a few.

-## Purpose
+Within this analysis, we were able to determine certain factors and trends that led to success with a campaign.

 ## Analysis and Challenges